willyb321/media_mate/readme.md

 ## Disclaimer

-I cannot be responsible for anything that happens when you use this program.
-If your computer explodes, if your house gets blown up - I cannot be responsible.
-Likewise, I am not responsible for anything that you do with this program.
+Media Mate (and its team) am not responsible for anything that is done with Media Mate.
+Media Mate recommends viewing the free media below.

 ## Links to free media